nguyennhatthuan/action-api-scan/README.md

+# Disclaimer

+I've forked this repo from [Action Full Scan](https://github.com/zaproxy/action-full-scan) for modifying to be Zap API scan

-# ZAP Action Full Scan
+# ZAP Action API Scan

 A GitHub Action for running the OWASP ZAP [Full Scan](https://www.zaproxy.org/docs/docker/full-scan/) to perform Dynamic Application Security Testing (DAST).

 The ZAP full scan action runs the ZAP spider against the specified target (by default with no time limit) followed by an optional ajax spider scan and then a full active scan before reporting the results.
 The alerts will be maintained as a GitHub issue in the corresponding repository.

 **WARNING** this action will perform attacks on the target website.